SadieBeltran/CMSC-124-Exer-6/readme.md

 If either N1 or N2 sends "bye", disconnect and stop waiting for node.

 When one of the nodes send a message, ping the other node.

+### WHAT IF
+N1 inits chat, pings N2 with their pingID
+N2 inits chat, pings N1 with their pingID
+Make function where N1 just sends stuff to N2 and vice versa And another separate function wherein if N1 or N2 receives a message they print it out?